slateci/slateci.github.io/_posts/2019-11-15-logging-sidecar.md

         {{ end }}

 As the startup script refers to a configMap, we'll need to go and create that next.
 In `templates/configmap.yaml`, we'll add a shell script that will replace the default NGINX startup entrypoint.
-This script will check for the existence of an htpasswd(1)-like string and copy it in appropriately, otherwise it will randomly generate a password.
-Note that for the purposes of this blog post, we've intentionally kept things simple and have not implemented the ability for the user to specify a password, although the script does allow it.
+This script will check for the existence of a `openssl(1)` hashed password and copy it in appropriately, otherwise it will randomly generate a password.

-	{{ if .Values.HTTPLogger.Enabled }}
-	---
 	apiVersion: v1
 	kind: ConfigMap
 	metadata: